Undivided: How to Help Kids with Disabilities Manage Fear and Anxiety

 Video

 We thoroughly enjoyed our live chat with Dr. Matthew Biel, chief of child and adolescent psychiatry at Georgetown University Medical Center.
-Our takeaway?
 Among the many suggestions and insights Dr. Matt shared with us was a reminder to keep our sights on the micro and focus on “winning the hour” instead of the day.
 But when it comes to the macro, perhaps the most helpful — and easiest to follow — piece of advice is to remember that what our kids need most from us right now is love.

 If you missed the live event, you can watch it here!